boldingd/EclipsePhaseContent/Locus.md

 Well, that starts out being between you and your neighbor — again, the occupants of Locus reject the idea of a state, even a communist one, so there isn't any law or law enforcement.

 > **rategorytheory**: Really, really struggling to bite my tongue, here.
-> So, if someone breaks into my module and stabs me, the rest of Locus just down-votes him, and its my problem after that?
+> So, if someone breaks into my module and stabs me, the rest of Locus just down-votes them, and its my problem after that?
 >
 > **Gunslinger\#MONOLITH**: Depends.
 > For *you*, probably.
 > For people who can get their rep scores above zero, there are a lot of co-ops that provide medical services, social support, emotional support…
 >
-> **plasmage**: I mean, didn't you just kind of concede her point?
+> **Plasmage**: I mean, didn't you just kind of concede her point?
 > If you're unpopular and someone stabs you, too bad.
 >
 > **Bauble**: If you want people to care when you get stabbed, don't make people want to stab you.